canonical/ubuntu-cloud-docs/azure/azure-explanation/faq.rst

 Is Ubuntu available on Azure?
 =============================

 Yes, all the supported versions of Ubuntu are available for free on Azure.
-Here is how you can find them: `article <../azure-how-to/find-ubuntu-images.rst>`_.
+Here is how you can find them: :doc:`../azure-how-to/find-ubuntu-images`.

 Why are there multiple offers from Canonical on Azure?
 =============================================================